 Effective with the issuance of this policy, USABA shall require education and training concerning the key elements of this athlete safety policy and the USOC SafeSport program for applicable employees, contractual staff, coaches, guides, pilots and USABA referees who have direct supervision over athletes.
 Training will include review of this policy document and completion of USOC SafeSport training.
 This policy also extends to any non-athlete USABA authorizes to train, reside or work at USABA Goalball Resident Program housing.
 Individuals will be required to demonstrate successful completion of USOC SafeSport Training before being granted access to attending USABA sanctioned events and to Olympic Training Centers or USABA Goalball Resident Program housing.
 This policy document, a link to access USOC SafeSport training will be posted in a prominent location on the USABA website and mentioned in periodic USABA newsletters.

-The process for issuing a report of complaint or accusation of misconduct from a USABA employee, contractual staff member, coach, guide, pilot and referee who have direct supervision over athletes will be to report such to the USABA Executive Director or USABA Assistant Executive Director, and when applicable, to local law enforcement authorities.
+The process for issuing a report of complaint or accusation of misconduct from a USABA employee, contractual staff member, coach, guide, pilot and referee who have direct supervision over athletes will be to report such to the USABA Executive Director or USABA Athlete Representative, and when applicable, to local law enforcement authorities.
 No direct fees or other cost is involved in making a report.
 Contact your local authorities if you have a reasonable suspicion that child sexual abuse or neglect has occurred.
 All reports of child abuse or sexual assault of a minor must also be reported to local authorities.
 Reports of abuse not involving a minor may also be reported to local authorities.
 Reports to USABA may be anonymous; however to assist in investigation, they will be encouraged to be made with the identity of the accuser or reporter being identified.
 This process will be included in the training and education described above.
 USABA will establish and ensure a reporting process for complaints issued and the findings.
 If a report is associated with USABA’s role as a USOC Multi-Sport Organization or with USABA’s role as a USOC High Performance Management Organization for goalball, reports shall be made to the USOC and any applicable legal agencies as appropriate.
+A link to report complaints or accusations will be included in the USABA website in a prominent place along with links for training materials.

 a.
 USABA’s Grievance, Complaint and Appeal Procedures are materially free of bias and conflicts of interest, to address allegations of misconduct following the report of complaint of misconduct which were adjudicated under a criminal background check.